monk-io/docs/docs/ci-cd.md

             - deploy
 ```

 The above example will load and update `<your/runnable>` in the target cluster whenever the `build` workflow runs.
 The `-t <yourtag>` is needed for the first run to schedule your workload on the correct tag in the cluster.
-Note that `<your/runnable>` comes from `<your-template-file.yaml>` - put your own values there.
+Note that `<your/runnable>` comes from `<your-kit-file.yaml>` - put your own values there.

 :::note

-In case you just want to deploy a template that already exists in the hub - get rid of:
+In case you just want to deploy a Kitthat already exists in the hub - get rid of:

-    $MONK load <your-template-file.yaml>
+    $MONK load <your-kit-file.yaml>

 Then, just use something else in place of `<your/runnable>`, eg. `mongodb/latest`